co-decode/liftingHistory/README.md

 # My Lifting Record

-_An application for recording weightlifting data and tracking progress_
+_An application for recording weightlifting data, tracking progress and planning programs_

 ## Technologies Used:

 **In the Back End:**

+- Evironment: Docker
 - Database: PostgreSQL
-- Server: NodeJS, Express, PG
+- Server: NodeJS, Express, PG, passportJS, bcrypt

 **In the Front End:**